 The above is my list with reviews of the best free personal web hosting providers.
 Please share your thoughts.

-WordPress could have replaced Blogger if the former did not charge for linking the sites to a custom domain.
-There is a yearly fee in addition to the domain charges so I preferred Blogger over WordPress.
+WordPress could have replaced Blogger if the former had not charged for linking sites to a custom domain.
+However, there is a yearly fee in addition to the domain charges, so I preferred Blogger over WordPress.

-Some of you may want to have a look at our practical & useful Blogging tips for bloggers.
+Some of you may want to look at our practical & useful Blogging tips for bloggers.